Bauan Church

 Immaculate Conception Parish Church, commonly known as Bauan Church, is a Neo-classical church located in Bauan, Batangas, in the Philippines.
 It is under the jurisdiction of the Archdiocese of Lipa.
 The church is the third and final relocation site of Bauan after its transfer from the shores of Bombon Lake (Taal Lake), to Durugto, to Lonal, and finally to its present site near the shores of Batangas Bay.
-The church is also one of the parishes administered by Fr.
+The church was also one of the parishes administered by Fr.
 Manuel Blanco, who perfected the art of dyeing by means of plants in Bauan.